egormakedon/GraphicsEditor/README.md

 # Graphics Editor
-This is grafics editor application written on Java 8 and on Swing library.
+This is grafics editor application written on Java 8 and on Swing library